-Founded in 2010, the primary means of learning offered by Skillshare is the completion of project while viewing the online video content.
+Founded in New York in 2010 by Michael Karnjanaprakorn and Malcolm Ong, the primary means of learning offered by Skillshare is the completion of a project while viewing online video content.

 Compared to other e-learning platforms, Skillshare is cost-effective and an excellent launching point for people to boost their career skills or discover new courses to perk new interests.

 Skillshare divides its courses into the following categories:

 - Social media